 Figure 4 provides forecasts of daily hospital admissions for Covid-19 until mid-April and highlights the underlying number of new admissions to be expected on the key dates in the Government's roadmap: non-essential retail reopening on the 12th April.

-Hospital admissions are forecast to be around 200 by the 12th of April which is up by 100 from last week.
+Hospital admissions are forecast to be around 100 by the 12th of April.
+This is down by 100 from the forecast last week.

 Figure 4 - UK forecast of daily Covid-19 hospital admissions